Pose Estimation for Robot Manipulators via Keypoint Optimization and Sim-to-Real Transfer: Experiments and Results

 \subsection{Keypoints Optimization}

-To demonstrate the keypoint optimization algorithm, we randomly placed 32 candidate keypoints ($N = 32$) on the da Vinci surgical tool, and applied the Algorithm \ref{alg:keypoints_optimzation} to optimize the set of 7 ($K = 7$) keypoints for robust detection.
-We constraint the sampling function so that one keypoint will be sampled for each side of the gripper to capture its motion.
+To demonstrate the keypoint optimization algorithm, we randomly placed 32 candidate keypoints ($N = 32$) on the da Vinci surgical tool with a uniform distribution in 3D Euclidean Space and 22 candidate keypoints on the Baxter left arm manually.
+The Algorithm \ref{alg:keypoints_optimzation} is applied to optimize the set of 7 ($K = 7$) keypoints for robust detection.
 The keypoint optimization algorithm was running for 15 iterations ($T = 15$) with $\gamma = 1$ on the synthetic dataset, containing 2K samples for training and 500 samples for evaluations.
 In the training step, the DNN is trained on the training dataset for 100,000 iterations, with a learning rate of $0.2$.

 To examine the impact of different neural network architectures on the keypoint optimization algorithm, we trained the DNNs with four different feature extractors: ResNet\_50, ResNet\_101, MobileNet\_v2\_1.0, and MobileNet\_v2\_0.5 \cite{mobilenet}.
-The last digit of the ResNets indicates the number of layers.
-For the MobilNets, the last digit indicates the width of the network, which essentially implies the number of parameters of the network.
+The last digit indicates the number of layers and the width of the network for ResNets and MobilNets respectively, which essentially implies the number of parameters of the network.
 The average keypoint errors from the \textbf{evaluatePerformance} step in each iteration are shown in Fig. \ref{fig:keypont_optimization}, demonstrating that our algorithm is agnostic to different DNN architectures.
-With different feature extractors, the algorithm can converge at a similar rate and output the same set of optimal keypoints, which is shown in the middle-right of Fig. \ref{fig:keypoints_visualization}.
-However, deeper networks do end up having smaller errors.
-We noticed that the optimized keypoints are inside the tool body, which is impossible to label without the simulation software.
+With different feature extractors, the algorithm can converge at a similar rate to the same set of optimal keypoints.

-Furthermore, the number of iterations required to converge to an optimal keypoint set is 10 hence showing that our proposed method is substantially faster than brute-force searching through all possible keypoint sets.
+The number of iterations required to converge to an optimal keypoint set is around 10 hence showing that our proposed method is substantially faster than brute-force searching through all possible keypoint sets.

+We also investigated the choice of $K$, the number of optimized keypoints, for pose estimation.
+We applied the Algorithm 1 with various $K$ and evaluate the pose estimation performance with the optimized keypoints on the Baxter dataset.
+We found that the estimation performance gets better in the beginning as the number of optimized keypoints increases.
+The resulting optimized keypoints are able to create a better coverage of the robot since there are more keypoints.
+However, when there are too many (i.e. greater than 16 on the Baxter), the low-quality keypoint detections reduce the performance of the overall pose estimation.